yel-0/Nike_Clone/frontend/vite-project/README.md

 - **Product Viewing**: Users can view products with pagination and filtering.
 - **Admin Management**: Admins can upload, edit, and delete products.
 - **Favorite Products**: Users can mark products as favorites for quick access.
-- **Responsive Design**: The UI adapts to all screen sizes for a smooth experience on mobile and desktop.
+- **Responsive Design**: The UI adapts to all the screen sizes for a smooth experience on mobile and desktop.